 Regular and punctual attendance is an essential part of the educational program.
 Students are expected to be earnest about their scholastic work and to absent themselves only for serious reasons.
 Each instructor determines the course attendance policy and students should receive a written policy statement at the beginning of the course.
 The responsibility for any work missed because of an absence rests entirely with the student.
 Students who must be absent for an extended period should notify the appropriate university official who will inform the faculty.
-Traditional students should notify the Center for Student Success.
 Such notification to the faculty is simply a service and does not excuse the absence.